Skylakc/Plasma-Toroid/Documents/Tutorial_English24_7_22.md

 <img src=../imgs/imgs_24_4_13/compress/FullComponents.jpg width=88% />

-- 80mm glass bottle filled with xenon gas (available in Taobao store **Diagon Alley Magic Shop**, larger glass balls cannot be installed in the bracket of this project)
+- 80mm glass bottle filled with xenon gas (available in Aliexpress store **Diagon Alley Magic Shop**, larger glass balls cannot be installed in the bracket of this project)
 - 1.2mm enameled wire - for winding coils
 - Black ring inductor 10uH
 - Circuit board PCB (can be made using the files in the hardware folder)